LaurenTGC/docs/anonProb.md

 connections would require a lot of overhead bandwidth.

 ### Conclusion
-There is currently no satisfactory answer.
+There isn't a satisfactory answer yet.

 The least-bad option is to have a channels mechanism built on top of the DHT.
 Each overlay node will forward a request to all of it's DHT neighbors once a